-Omega-3 fatty acids, derived from fatty fish, are thought to reduce inflammation in your body.
+Researchers believe omega-3 fatty acids reduce inflammation in the body.
 Inflammation is a contributing factor in heart disease.
 Omega-3 fatty acids may also decrease triglycerides, lower blood pressure, and boost immunity.
 Eating two servings per week of cold-water fatty fish such as salmon, herring, or mackerel appears to reduce your risk of heart disease.

-Omega-3 fatty acids can also be found in flax and flaxseed oil, walnuts, canola oil, soybeans, and soybean oil.
 The amount of omega-3 fatty acids in these foods is less than in fish.
-Evidence of the heart benefits from eating these foods is not as strong as the evidence for eating fish.
+Evidence of the heart benefits of eating these foods isn’t as strong as the evidence for eating fish.

-Omega-3 fatty acids can also be taken as a supplement.
+You can also take omega-3 fatty acids as a supplement.
 Talk to your doctor before taking any supplements.
-High doses of omega-3s can increase your risk of bleeding problems, especially if taken with blood-thinning medications.
+High doses of omega-3s can increase your risk of bleeding problems, especially if you take them with blood-thinning medications.

-Phytosterols are found in unrefined vegetable oils, whole grains, nuts, and legumes.
-Eating foods enriched with at least 0.8 grams of plant sterols or stanols daily can reduce your LDL (bad) cholesterol.
+Eating foods enriched with at least 0.8 grams of plant sterols or stanols daily can reduce your levels of low-density lipoprotein (LDL), or bad, cholesterol.
 Lower LDL levels help to reduce your risk of CAD.

 Current research indicates that vitamin D might be beneficial in reducing your risk of heart disease.
-Low levels of vitamin D have been linked with increased risk of heart disease.
-How much vitamin D you should take is not clear.
-Some doctors are recommending as much as 1,000 to 2,000 IU per day.
+Researchers have linked low levels of vitamin D with an increased risk of heart disease.
+How much vitamin D you should take isn’t clear.
+Some doctors are recommending as much as 1,000 to 2,000 international units per day.
 You should talk to your doctor before taking vitamin D supplements.
 Too much vitamin D can cause you to absorb too much calcium, which can cause kidney stones or damage.